serokell/tzbot/docs/development.md

 Since "apps using Socket Mode are not currently allowed in the public Slack App Directory”, we'll also add support for receiving events via the Events API in the future.

+## Makefile

+We have a [Makefile](/Makefile) which provides shortcuts for the most common developers' activities.

 ## Setting up a dev environment

 **NOTE**: Most [issues](https://github.com/serokell/tzbot/issues) (except #3)